 Renault claims that it’s at the long-distance speeds where you will see the difference with the new motor upgrade.
 The R110 is two seconds quicker to accelerate from 50-75mph compared to the R90.
 But, in its natural, urban environment, you will see great improvements in acceleration and will have no problem getting from 0-40mph.
 The car handles well on bends and on smoother surfaces.

+Since being launched in the UK in 2013, Renault has doubled the Zoe’s range.
 If you’re looking for an electric car for long driving journeys, then the Renault Zoe R110 has the furthest range from a single charge compared to any of its rivals (Nissan Leaf, BMW i3).
 But, range can drop significantly in cold conditions, if driving quickly on a motorway or using the cars heater.

 |Car manufacturer||Max Speed||0 to 60 (Secs)||‘Real World’ range||Domestic charge time||Fast charge time|